 I can’t even start to describe to you the impact this has had on my running ability.
 The pent-up pressure on myself did nothing but make me feel more shame as a runner.
 Versus the complete submission to Mother Earth – a feeling of power and confidence.
 Maybe it seems a little out there, but honestly, letting go of race pressure and encompassing a more gracious outlook can change everything.

 What about the lingering pressure that never seems to go away even after showing gratitude?….my advice to you as someone who manages pressure…sometimes…feel it.
 Know that you are under pressure and really come to terms with it.
 Tell yourself you are feeling pressure and dig deep as to why you feel pressure.
 Is it the competition, the trail, the travel, sponsors, etc.?
 Actually sit back and reflect on why you feel internal or external pressure.
 Once you solve that, break it down piece by piece.
 Know that the competition is probably thinking the same thing and feels just as much pressure; practice on the trails you plan to race on often and if you have to travel hike them a day or two early to become acquainted.
 Everyone overcomes pressures in different ways and this has worked for me much of the time if I allow it to and really focus on my long-term goals.
 If the lingering pressure is really what holds you back, don’t call it pressure anymore.
 Call it urgency.
 I’m running with urgency.
-Sometimes a little play on worlds in the noggin when you race can really help too.
+Sometimes a little play on words in the noggin when you race can really help too.
 Reframing those thoughts and words help.
-Again, we are all unique with different ways of finding success.
-However you are able to find that success, just remember to be happy and keep smiling.